Chuck Wollet

-Charles Elmer Wollet (26 April 1899 – 26 November 1957) was an All-Southern college basketball player for the Newberry Indians.
-He additionally played football and baseball, winning 12 letters.
-He was inducted into his school's hall of fame in 1979.
+Charles Elmer Wollet (26 April 1899 – 26 November 1957) was an All-Southern college basketball player for the Newberry Indians under legendary coach Dutch MacLean.
+Wollet was considered the best basketball player from the state of South Carolina.
+Under MacLean, Newberry won four state championships in a row.
+Wollet additionally played football and baseball, winning 12 letters.
+Coach Billy Laval of Furman awarded him a medal as the best athlete and scholar in South Carolina.
+Wollet married Nancy Elizabeth Fox in June 1926.